aspectran/aspectran/README.md

-├── console       A package for building console-based applications based on the Aspectran infrastructure │   ├── activity    Contains a variant of the activity interface for console-based application │   ├── adapter     Contains a variant of the adapter interface for console-based application │   ├── inout       A package to provide console input / output handling │   └── service     Contains a variant of the service interface for console-based application ├── embedded      A package that provides the ability to embed Aspectran in other applications │   ├── activity    Contains a variant of the activity interface for embedded Aspectran
+├── console       A package for building console-based applications based on the Aspectran infrastructure │   ├── activity    Contains a variant of the activity interface for console-based application │   ├── adapter     Contains a variant of the adapter interface for console-based application │   ├── inout       A package for enhanced console input and output │   └── service     Contains a variant of the service interface for console-based application ├── embedded      A package that provides the ability to embed Aspectran in other applications │   ├── activity    Contains a variant of the activity interface for embedded Aspectran